San Antonio Dog Bite Lawyers

 The one-bite rule makes the legal options steeper in Texas, but a San Antonio dog bite lawyer can explain other options that might work if you cannot prove the dog owner knew that the dog could attack someone.

-Filing a Negligence Claim
+Filing a Negligence Claim after a Dog Bite

 You can try to prove negligence to hold the dog owner for your injury.
 Negligence is a core concept in dog bite claims, and Texas law generally defines the concept as a failure to act reasonably.